-Let's review tips on how to keep you fur baby safe, secure, and happy in their indoor cat kingdom.
+Let's review tips on how to keep your fur baby safe, secure, and happy in their indoor cat kingdom.
 But if they have escaped, you can follow this strategy and proven steps to find and reunite with them.

-Indoor cats can make wonderful companions, providing us with love, affection and comfort in the safety of our homes.
+Indoor cats can make wonderful companions, providing us with love, affection, and comfort in the safety of our homes.
 However, keeping them happy and healthy requires a little extra effort on our part.
 As much as we'd like to let our furry friends roam free, it's not always safe or practical to do so.
 Fortunately, there are many ways to help keep your indoor cat safe, secure, stimulated, and happy.
 We’ll help you prepare your home, so your cat is at less risk of being separated from you.
 If your cat is actively lost, we provide a comprehensive strategy and checklist to find them.

 Why would my cat want to run away?

 As a cat owner, it's important to understand that even indoor cats may have the urge to escape, and it's crucial to take measures to prevent accidental escapes.
 It's important to keep in mind that cats can become lost or separated from their owners for many reasons.
-The first step in avoidance is to understand many reasons they make a mad dash for the door.
+The first step in avoidance is to understand the many reasons they make a mad dash for the door.

 Curiosity: Cats are naturally curious animals and may be tempted to explore the outside world.
 They may be attracted to new sights, sounds, and smells beyond the confines of their indoor environment.

 Hunting instinct: Cats are natural hunters, and the instinct to chase and catch prey is deeply ingrained in their DNA.
 Even well-fed indoor cats may feel the urge to hunt and may try to escape to satisfy their hunting instincts.